 I lie here under a hazy sky squinting at the stars with a gentle westerly wafting across the cockpit.
 Not too far away are the sights and sounds of the city, the whooping of kids’ hopped-up cars, the white-noise buzz of traffic on the bridge, the headlights of trucks coming down River Road from Stephens Station past the quarter-mile-long Amazon building whose lights cast eerie glows upon the water of the back channel.
 Up in town the train horn moans going over the crossing.
 Beside me the island is dull and dark, the occasional fish jumping at the surface.
 And the zinging of crickets and cicadas is everywhere.
-The bistro is long closed now, the last of the rowdy sportboats having left (at a most stirring, if overly loud) idle till they were well round the bottom point and starting up the main channel past Bristol.
+The bistro is long closed now, the last of the rowdy sportboats having left (at a most stirring, if overly loud, idle) till they were well round the lower point and starting up the main channel past Bristol.

-Even at a dock a sailboat is still rather isolated, insulated, from the rest of the world.
+Even at a dock a sailboat is still rather isolated, insulated, from the rest the world.
 No-one comes down here.
-Despite all the noises of the night, which I rather enjoy, actually, they belong to another world, the world of people who do not relax and never take the time to just look up at a night sky.
+Despite all they noises of the night, which I rather enjoy, actually, they belong to another world, the world of people who do not relax and never take the time to just look up at a night sky.
 And I rather pity them, if only because I know what they are about; because at some times in my life I have been one of them.